-Lease rentals paid on short term leases for Current Year INR NIL (March 31, 2021 INR 6.89 lakhs)
+Lease rentals paid on short term leases for Current Year INR NIL (March 31, 2022 INR NIL)

 (B) Operating leases where Group is a lessor:

 The Group has entered into cancellable operating leases on its investment property portfolio consisting of certain office and manufacturing buildings.
 These leases have terms of between 11 months to 60 months.
 Certain leases include a clause to enable upward revision of the rental charge on an annual basis according to prevailing market conditions.